WPSU (FM): History

 The station went on the air December 6, 1953 as WDFM.
 It was first conceived by the Class of 1951 and given to the University as a class gift.
 The primary goal of WDFM was to provide a hands-on learning experience for students interested in radio communications, but it also strove to serve the community with unique programming.
 A faculty member from the College of Communications served as a hands-on manager and full-time adviser.
 The radio station enjoyed quite a bit of popularity (and even controversy) in its early days, with certain DJs (including future faculty adviser Robert Zimmerman) opting to play cutting-edge artists such as Elvis Presley when doing so was not widely deemed acceptable.
 In the early days of WDFM the station was limited to jazz and classical music, but Zimmerman staged call-ins and requests to allow a wider variety of music to be featured.
-According to Lauren Deutsch, a Journalism major who serve in various roles from 1965 - 1969, DJs were limited to play only jazz, folk, Broadway musicals, and Western early and classical music under an agreement with the commercial radio stations in State College and the region.
+According to Lauren Deutsch, a Journalism major who serve in various roles from 1965-1969, DJs were limited to play only jazz, folk, Broadway musicals, and Western early and classical music under an agreement with the commercial radio stations in State College and the region.
 Thus, no rock music was heard until around 1970.
-According to Scott Hower, a Radio TV major who was a DJ and the Chief Engineer from 1971 - 1974, rock was played in the evenings starting around 1970.
-A morning oldies format was aired from 6 - 10 am starting around 1971.
+According to Scott Hower, a Radio TV major who was a DJ and the Chief Engineer from 1971-1974, rock was played in the evenings starting around 1970.
+A morning oldies format was aired from 6-10 starting around 1971.
 Rock music, plus the fact that WDFM was in stereo, was a thorn in the side of at least one of the State College commercial radio stations (which did not upgrade to stereo until around 1972).
-The DJ's on that commercial station were forbidden from working at WDFM.
+The DJs on that commercial station were forbidden from working at WDFM.